State Records Center

 If an individual who is not listed on the Authorization for Access form needs access to agency materials at the state records center, the records officer must send an authorization letter to the records center manager.
 The letter must specify the effective period of authorization.

-Authorization for Access form available upon request, contact the State Records Center at:
+Authorization for Access form available online.
+When completed, send to the State Records Center at

 To request records, personnel authorized for access by the agency need either to complete the Records Request form and fax or e-mail it to the state records center.
 In the latter case, state records center staff will complete the form for proper documentation.
 Only factual information from records--names, dates, amounts--will be provided over the telephone.
 Requests for five pages or less can be returned to the agency via fax.
 The telephone number for the records center is 785-232-1123.
 The records center fax number is 785-232-9330.